Butch Wynegar

-Harold Delano "Butch" Wynegar Jr. (born March 14, 1956) is an American former professional baseball catcher who played 13 seasons in Major League Baseball (MLB).
+Harold Delano "Butch" Wynegar Jr. (/ˈwaɪnɛgər/ WY-neh-gər; born March 14, 1956) is an American former professional baseball catcher who played 13 seasons in Major League Baseball (MLB).
 He played for the Minnesota Twins, New York Yankees and California Angels, and was a two-time All Star.

 Playing career

 Minor leagues

-Wynegar was drafted by the Minnesota Twins in the second round of the 1974 Major League Baseball Draft.
+Wynegar was drafted by the Minnesota Twins in the second round of the 1974 Major League Baseball draft.
 In his first season in professional baseball, he batted a league-leading .346 batting average and .464 on base percentage with a .524 slugging percentage and eight home runs and 51 RBIs (5th in the league) for the Rookie League Elizabethton Twins, and was named an Appalachian League All Star.

 In 1975, Wynegar played for the unaffiliated Reno Silver Sox of the California League, and batted .314 (4th in the league)/.473 (2nd in the league/.500 (4th in the league).
 He led the league with 142 walks and 112 RBIs, and was 2nd in the league with 106 runs and 19 home runs.
 (Reno was officially unaffiliated, but had agreements with the Twins and the San Diego Padres to take players on optional assignment from those teams.)